Yes, You Can Get Insured

 Insurance companies define "new authority" or "new venture" as a trucking operation with less than 2-3 years of continuous operating history.
 This classification matters because:

-- Unproven management: No track record of safe operations
+- Unproven management — No track record of safe operations or business stability

-- Limited options: Most standard insurers won't quote new ventures
+- Limited options — Most standard insurers won't quote new ventures at all

 New Authority vs. Experienced Operator Costs